 Further information about UKRI fully-funded SWBio DTP studentships >> – also includes information for if you will be externally-funded to the SWBio DTP.

 Note: A UKRI fully-funded studentship will only cover what is listed under the ‘UKRI-BBSRC funded studentship’ section.
 However there may be other costs that you may encounter and need to take into consideration which will not be covered by the studentship or via the institution.
-For example, visa fees, healthcare surcharge, relocation costs and COVID-19 related quarantine costs.
+For example, visa fees, healthcare surcharge, relocation costs, guarantor services and COVID-19 related quarantine costs.

 Starting with the DTP

 It is expected that all students start at the beginning of the programme in September in person, so please ensure you have considered the length of time it may take to obtain necessary documentation needed to study in the UK (CAS reference number, ATAS certificate, visa), as otherwise your offer of a studentship may be withdrawn.
 Due to COVID-19, these wait times may be longer than normal.
 An option to defer studies is not available.